 - When using management functions (Create / Edit Delete) on Sub-Administrators or Tag Keys, the changes are pushed asynchronously from the Home Geographic Region to the other "Shadow" Geographic Regions.
 This means it may take time for a change to propagate to all regions.

 - The IPv6 Addresses in MCP 2.0 locations and private IPv4 addresses on Cloud Networks in MCP 1.0 locations are routable across all different data center locations, allowing you to securely communicate with your assets.
-Such traffic is also accelerated using WAN Optimization technology for better performance.
 For more details, see: